Blazing-Mike/Blazing-Mike/README.md

   # My name is Michael Adebambo.

   I am a front-end developer interested in economics, and music.
-I build beautiful web interfaces and care about user experience, and accessibility
+I build web interfaces.